Matt Besser: Career

-After seeing an improvisational comedy show at iO Theater featuring Dave Koechner, Tim Meadows and Chris Farley, Besser began taking classes there.
+After seeing an improvisational comedy show at Second City iO Theater featuring Dave Koechner, Tim Meadows and Chris Farley, Besser began taking classes there.
 His improv group Victim's Family (alongside Rick Roman, Adam McKay, Miles Stroth, and Ian Roberts), later renamed The Family (minus Roman, plus Neil Flynn, and Ali Farahnakian), was directed by Del Close, the first long-form group Del focused on.

 Besser is a founding member of Upright Citizens Brigade, which began as a sketch comedy group in Chicago in 1990.
 Original members included Ian Roberts, Ali Farahnakian, Adam McKay, Rick Roman, and Horatio Sanz.

 In 1993, UCB were regular guests on stage at the New Variety produced and hosted by R. O'Donnell at the Chicago Improv comedy club.

-While performing at the New Variety, Besser was cast and directed by O’Donnell in the New Year's Eve special Twisted, which aired on WFLD Fox 32 TV, Chicago.
-Twisted also featured Besser (and comedian Michelle Garb) in a series of improvised commercials directed by O’Donnell for McDonald's, Toyota, and Ameritech.
+While performing at the New Variety, Besser was cast and directed by O'Donnell in the New Year's Eve special Twisted, which aired on WFLD Fox 32 TV, Chicago.
+Twisted also featured Besser (and comedian Michelle Garb) in a series of improvised commercials directed by O'Donnell for McDonald's, Toyota, and Ameritech.

 In 1996, the UCB relocated to New York City.
 Their sketch-comedy series Upright Citizens Brigade aired for three seasons on Comedy Central from 1998 to 2000.
 The cast consisted of Besser, Amy Poehler, Ian Roberts, and Matt Walsh.
 It originally included a voice-over by Del Close.
 After its cancellation, Comedy Central released all three seasons on DVD.

 Besser and the UCB moved on to other projects and opened comedy theaters in New York City and Los Angeles.
 Besser went on to be the creator and co-star of the Redman & Method Man MTV hidden camera prank show Stung.
 In 2004, he created and starred in his second Comedy Central show, Crossballs, which mocked news debate shows by pitting fake experts (played by Besser and other comedians) against real people.